AndreaBoarini/PARCO-Computing-2026-244129/README.md

 The resulting images of the plots generated can be found in `results/`.
 Note that they'll be the same of the ones used in `report.pdf` for results explanation.
-Any run of the project will cause an **overwriting** both on the `.csv` and `.png` files which eventually will lead to different observable results than those reported on `report.pdf` (the difference between the values although is minimal does not affect the conlusions of the research).
+Any run of the project will cause an **overwriting** both on the `.csv` and `.png` files which eventually will lead to different observable results than those reported on `report.pdf` (the difference between the values although is minimal and does not affect on the conclusions of the research).

 # Job submission